 By: Maralee McKee, Manners Mentor

-When it comes to Christmas cards:
+When it comes to Christmas card manners:

 What are the pros and cons of sending printed cards versus email cards?

 When is it OK to remove someone from your card list?

 Is it correct to use address labels and name stamps?

 I’ve been asking for Christmas etiquette questions, and you’ve been sending lots of them!
 Thank you, and please keep them coming!